 The Charles Bridge

-Originally a wooden structure it got washed away during a bad flood and was replaced by a stronger stone structure which became known as the Judith Bridge.
-After more flood damage it was basically this structure that was strengthened in 1357, repaired and formed into what you see today.
+Originally a series of wooden bridges in this location were destroyed and eventually replaced by a stronger stone structure which became known as the Judith Bridge.
+After more flood damage it was basically this structure that was dismantled and moved to more firmer footings in 1357, repaired and formed into what you see today.
 It was decorated and renamed in the honour of King Charles IV.
-It has 30 statues of saints (15 on each side) each with it’s own history and unbelievably it still had a tram line running across it up until 1976.
+It has 30 statues (15 on each side) each with it’s own history and unbelievably it still had a tram line running across it up until 1976.
 The Charles Bridge is surrounded by legends of people living under it, being buried in it and being thrown from it.
 You won’t have to make any special detour to visit the Charles Bridge because you’ll almost certainly walk over it as you pass between the Old Town and the Lesser Town.

 You can get a closer look at the bridge in a number of ways.
 Easiest is to take one of the scheduled River Tours that run all year round.
 Secondly you can hire a row boat or a pedalo and roam around the area between the Charles Bridge and Sophies Palace but you should be aware that there is a weir close to the bridge so take care.
 Lastly there are a couple of restaurants within 60 metres of the Charles Bridge on both sides of the river (my favourite is Hergetova Cihelna) so you can take in the view and eat at the same time.
 People looking to take scenic pictures should take advantage of the towers at each end of the Charles Bridge as the tops are the equivalent of a third floor riverside view.
 You can get the lesser town with the bridge in the foreground or vice versa the Old Town with the bridge in the foreground.